schoenemeyer/corona_articles/README.md

 ## 3. Treatment

 (1) March 18th: "A Trial of Lopinavir–Ritonavir in Adults Hospitalized with Severe Covid-19" https://www.nejm.org/doi/full/10.1056/NEJMoa2001282
-Summary: Patients assigned to lopinavir–ritonavir did not have a time to clinical improvement different from that of patients assigned to standard care alone in the intention-to-treat population
+Summary: Patients assigned to lopinavir–ritonavir did not show clinical improvement different from that of patients assigned to standard care alone in the intention-to-treat population

 (2) February 4th: "Remdesivir and chloroquine effectively inhibit the recently emerged novel coronavirus (2019-nCoV) in vitro" https://www.sciencedirect.com/science/article/pii/S0006291X0401839X
 Summary: Remdesivir and Chloroquine inhibited virus infection efficiently in a human cell line